at-pyrix/story-bot/README.md

 # Introduction

-This is a story bot, that will scrape stories from r/stories subreddit and convert it into an Audio File
+This is a story bot, that will scrape stories from r/stories subreddit and convert it into an Audio File.

 # Installation